Tacent View

 CLI mode (Command-Line Interface) allows you to perform all operations that can be done in the GUI from the command-line.
 The same executable file is used for command-line operations, whether compiled for Linux or Windows.
 CLI mode is intended to allow batch processing and conversions of images from one format to another.
 It allows Tacent View to be used in game pipelines and image processing workflows.

-Loads: TGA PNG/APNG JPG GIF WEBP QOI DDS KTX/KTX2 ASTC/ASC PKM EXR HDR/RGB BMP ICO TIF/TIFF
+Loads: TGA PNG/APNG JPG GIF WEBP QOI DDS PVR KTX/KTX2 ASTC/ASC PKM EXR HDR/RGB BMP ICO TIF/TIFF

 Saves: TGA PNG/APNG JPG GIF WEBP QOI BMP TIF/TIFF